EDUCBA

 Some of the advantages are given below:

-1. Helps in limiting the number and kind of rows that can make it to the final result set.
+1. It helps limit the number and kind of rows that can make it to the final result set.

-2. Helps to extract and insert only relevant results when using SQL queries, such as: SELECT, UPDATE, or DELETE statement.
+2. It helps to extract and insert only relevant results when using SQL queries, such as SELECT, UPDATE, or DELETE statements.

 Conclusion

-To restrict the kind and number of rows a SELECT query should return, we use some exclude conditions which work as filter criteria.
-These filter criteria are mentioned in the WHERE clause of SELECT, UPDATE or DELETE statements.
+To restrict the kind and number of rows a SELECT query should return, we use some exclude conditions that work as filter criteria.
+These filter criteria are mentioned in the WHERE clause of SELECT, UPDATE, or DELETE statements.

 1. SQL WITH AS Statement